KunalSuman/FoodApp/README.md

              User

 Data_Structures used are ArrayList for carts LinkedList and queue for management of orders and payments , use of TreeMap and TreeSets for Menu and Menu_schema and Hashmap for reviews management
+Date changed is controlled by Sennsion time so each termination will count for date change:wq

 Admin consists of functions of Menu_management , Order_Management ,Report_orientation , Admin_landing class and Management_interface these classes encapulation and other oops concept
             Menu_management class extends menu_sample and implements management_interface and this same for Menu_landing extends Menu_schema